 The table below shows the reconciliation of the accrued benefit obligation for each named executive.
-The compensatory change
+The compensatory change reflects:

-- the current employer service cost for the supplemental pension plan - any change in the supplemental pension plan obligation because of an unexpected increase in compensation during the period - any change in the obligation because of plan changes - changes in employer contributions.
+- the current employer service cost for the supplemental retirement plan (SRP) - · any change in the SRP obligation because of an unexpected increase in compensation during the period - any change in the obligation because of plan changes - changes in employer contributions.